rebcabin/rebcabin.github.io/AlgImperSem009.md

 ## Shortcut: $\Lambda$($\lambda$, params, $\pi$)

-Note: The `code` attributes of procedures are an unordered dictionary of parameters and body.
+Note: The `code` attribute of a procedure is an unordered dictionary of parameters and body.
 The $\Lambda$ shortcut puts them in an order. $\Lambda$ expressions would be more clear if the list of parameters preceded the body, but defaulting the list to `None` would not be easy and one would have to write empty brackets `[]` in every instance of $\Lambda$.
 Better this way.

 The example procedure above has a name, "square", bound in the global environment.
 "Square" is not anonymous, but the [`Procedure`](#procedure) value bound to the name "square" is anonymous.